eForms/eForms/README.md

 - [Table 2 of the draft Annex to the Implementing Regulation](https://github.com/eForms/eForms/blob/master/4_eForms_feedback_Annex_Table_2_spreadsheet_draft.xlsx) in easier-to-read spreadsheet format.
 This file was the subject of the previous consultations.
 We recommend reading the spreadsheet version.

-Additionally, you can also give feedback on certain files that are relevant for technical implementation.
+Additionally, __these technical items are also available for feedback__.
+These files are relevant for technical implementation, but  require a good knowledge of the other eForms files.
-(Disclaimer: this requires a good knowledge of the files above and is likely of interest only for advanced readers).

 - [Draft codelists](https://github.com/eForms/eForms/blob/master/5_eForms_feedback_codelists_draft.xlsx), i.e. the lists of codes that must be used as replies to certain fields established in the Annex.

 - Preliminary draft business rules ( *-to be published in the near future*), i.e. the lists of rules applied to notices to ensure their quality, consistency, etc.

 **Reminder:** Comments to the spreadsheet should be submitted in the GitHub [issues page](https://github.com/eForms/eForms/issues) by clicking on "New issue".
-When opening a new issue, please follow the naming convention explained in the introductory document.
+When opening a new issue, please follow the naming convention from the explanatory note.
 Also, don't forget to check whether your idea isn't already being discussed in another issue.

 If you have any questions or suggestions, please contact us at GROW-G4@ec.europa.eu